 The patient must sign and date a form or a memo releasing the current PA.
 The release can be faxed or mailed to the Psychology Help Desk.

-a psychologist with an approved PA refer the patient to another psychologist
+Can a psychologist with an approved PA refer the patient to another psychologist for objective testing?

 Yes, the patient may be referred to another psychologist.
 However, if the child is under the age of three (3), a PA request and clinical justification must be submitted for approval.